christian-schlichtherle/bali-di-java/README.md

     current time.
-    The interface provides the static method constructor named <code>new$()</code> to control its instantiation and inhibit the uncontrolled proliferation of its type while still allowing to extend/implement the module interface, which is required for advanced scenarios like multi-module applications.
+    The interface provides the static method constructor named <code>new$()</code> to control its instantiation and inhibit the uncontrolled proliferation of its type while still allowing to extend/implement the module interface, which is useful for advanced scenarios like multi-module applications.
 <dt>Template Method
 <dd>The interface <code>Callable&lt;T&gt;</code> defines the template method <code>T call() throws Exception</code> to
     return a completely generic instance <code>T</code>, whereby it may terminate with an exception instead of a result.